-- Newspaper – I know it’s old school, but there are many people who still sell and buy stuff through printed media.
+- Newspaper – I know it’s old school, but many people still sell and buy stuff through printed media.
 This is an especially effective option if you are looking for low tech businesses.

 - Business brokers – Finding experienced business brokers is a good idea.
 Look for brokers who are members of the International Business Brokers Association (IBBA).

-- Cold call – If you find a business you are interested, call and speak with the owner.
+- Cold call – If you find a business you are interested in, call and speak with the owner.